The Missing Engagement

 - And intrinsic motivation and autonomous initiative.

 Control – Another positive state from within which Flow is easily accessible is control.
 Usually experienced when skills are high but slightly outweigh challenges and the activity no longer requires deep concentration.
-Employees who have a sense of control over their tasks are confident, productive, enthusiastic and enjoy their jobs but are not stretched enough to experience Flow and tent to do things the same way.
-To reach Flow, the level of challenge may need to be increased to narrow focus to the task at hand.
+Employees with a sense of control over their tasks are confident, productive, enthusiastic, and enjoy their jobs but need to be stretched enough to experience Flow and tend to do things the same way.
+To reach Flow, the level of challenge may need to be increased to narrow the focus to the task at hand.

-Arousal and control are positive states that lead to learning and have similar benefits to Flow, but most importantly they signal that Flow is within reach.
-The below model pictures these states in terms of matching skills to challenges and defines Flow as an intersection of high skills and high challenges.
+Arousal and control are positive states that lead to learning and have similar benefits to Flow, but most importantly, they signal that Flow is within reach.
+The model below pictures these states in terms of matching skills to challenges and defines Flow as an intersection of high skills and challenges.

-Relaxation – When skills are high but significantly outweigh opportunities to act, a relaxation of efforts can occur.
-Employees are calm, confident, and content but are not challenged to their fullest potential.
-This state is associated with maintenance and routine actions and can lead to boredom over time as it does not provide the same level of enjoyment or involvement as the state of Flow.
-To prevent eventual disengagement, it may be appropriate to increase the level of challenge or even introduce new opportunities.
+Relaxation – When skills are high but significantly outweigh opportunities to act, efforts can be relaxed.
+Employees are calm, confident, and content but must be challenged to their fullest potential.
+This state is associated with maintenance and routine actions.
+It can lead to boredom over time as it provides a different level of enjoyment or involvement than the state of Flow.
+To prevent eventual disengagement, increasing the level of challenge or even introducing new opportunities may be appropriate.

-Boredom – When a lack of challenges continually fails to engage personal capacities, over time the sense of contentment gives way to negative feelings and can lead to depression.
-Routine and repetitive tasks that do not allow employees to use their skills fully and require little concentration often make them feel as if they lived their lives on autopilot.
+Boredom – When a lack of challenges continually fails to engage personal capacities, over time, the sense of contentment gives way to negative feelings and can lead to depression.
+Routine and repetitive tasks that do not allow employees to use their skills fully and require little concentration often make them feel like they lived on autopilot.
 Bored employees are often mentally checked out and tend to complain, procrastinate, and avoid conflict.
 The best way to address the mismatch of medium skills and lack of opportunities to act is to increase the level of challenge just beyond the current level of capabilities.

-Anxiety – On the other hand, the state of anxiety is created by a perception of a significant gap between one’s skills and challenges.
-When demands of work feel unsurmountable and exceed one’s capabilities, stress starts to affect performance and bring on negative emotions.
-Depending on personality, employees respond differently to excessive pressure; some are aggressive while others practice avoidance.
-The best approach is to first allow the person to find balance and potential solutions themselves, and offer support when only when needed so as not to create further resistance.
+Anxiety – On the other hand, anxiety is created by perceiving a significant gap between one’s skills and challenges.
+When work demands feel unsurmountable and exceed one’s capabilities, stress affects performance and brings negative emotions.
+Depending on personality, employees respond differently to excessive pressure; some are aggressive, while others practice avoidance.
+The best approach is first to allow the person to find balance and potential solutions themselves and offer support when only when needed so as not to create further resistance.

-Worry – Over time stress leads to burnout and can result in worry and a paralyzing perspective that the situation is beyond one’s control.
-When skills are low and don’t meet even reasonable challenges, fear sets in and employees become reactive, risk-avoidant, critical, and increasingly pessimistic.
-Worried employees need support and it is best to discuss their concerns, identify gaps in knowledge, teach new methods, and even extend deadlines and introduce positive reinforcements.
+Worry – Over time, stress leads to burnout and can result in worry and a paralyzing perspective that the situation is beyond one’s control.
+When skills are low and don’t meet reasonable challenges, fear sets in, and employees become reactive, risk-avoidant, critical, and increasingly pessimistic.
+Worried employees need support, and it is best to discuss their concerns, identify gaps in knowledge, teach new methods, extend deadlines, and introduce positive reinforcements.

-Apathy – Worry and boredom can lead to a state of apathy where low skill and low challenges make people feel sad and listless because they are leading them nowhere.
-Apathy, anxiety, and boredom are strong predictors of what gets in the way of motivation and may require a multi-step strategy to raise one’s level of skills or challenges before they can experience Flow.
+Apathy – Worry and boredom can lead to apathy, where low skill and low challenges make people feel sad and listless because they lead them nowhere.
+Apathy, anxiety, and boredom are strong predictors of what gets in the way of motivation.
+They may require a multi-step strategy to raise one’s skills or challenges before they can experience Flow.